Updated on May 9, 2023 by Julie McCool

 If weather and time permit, take the drive through the farm and down to the Potomac River and the grist mill.
 On weekends the mill may be open for visits, and you'll enjoy lovely views from an overlook and the beach.
 Use caution, the road is rough and steep in parts, and the strong river current means wading and swimming are not allowed.

 In addition to the historic properties that dot the Northern Neck, you can explore many small towns with a rich history connected to the water.
-We were hosted by The Gables B&B (more info below), and enjoyed an early morning, self-guided tour of the historic main street of Reedville.
+We enjoyed an early morning, self-guided tour of the historic main street of Reedville.

 You can view ship captain's homes, including a section known as Millionaire's Row, on your walking tour.
 Stop in at the Reedville Fisherman's Museum to learn about the life of a waterman (check hours; closed mid January to March).